It’ Latin name is Lysichiton americanum. It’s also known as Swamp Lantern.

 The flowers are greenish-yellow on a spike.
 The spike sits on a thick fleshy stalk which is hooded by a bright yellow bract.
 The flowers and the stalk emerge first in the spring.
 The leaves follow, from a large basal rosette, and soon overtake the central stalk.
 It’s a very striking plant, but best left in the wetlands.

 The root can be eaten if steamed or baked.
 I hope I am never hungry enough to try it out.
 The flowers can be a problem to pets.
 As the flowers age, they form barbs that can lodge in pets noses.

-When the Skunk Cabbage is in bloom, spring can’t be far behind.
+Can Spring be far behind when the Skunk Cabbage is in bloom.
 It’s so bright, it makes you think the sun is out even on a cloudy day.
 There is so much water around this year, this has even cropped up in the ditch lines.